 3.2.
-Wave-current-turbine interaction
+Wave-Current-Turbine Interaction

-To better understand how the surface waves increase the ducted 2-VATT power and loads fluctuations, we focus on the f04A2 regular wave case and the JS irregular wave case.
-The turbine's response is studied with parked rotors first to look at the wave effects on the static structure before addressing the interaction with the turbine in operation.
+To better understand how the surface waves increase the ducted 2-VATT power and loads fluctuation, we focus on the f04A2 regular wave case and the JS irregular wave case.
+The turbine response is first studied with parked rotors (at λ_0) to look at the wave's effects on the static structure before addressing the interaction with the turbine in operation (at λ{opt}).

 3.2.1.
-Parked turbine
+Parked Turbine

-Figure 10 shows the Probability Density Function (PDF) of the forces and the moments on the turbine at λ_0 in the two above mentioned wave cases and without waves.
-As expected, the ranges of C_x , C_z and C{My} between the first and the last percentile (p99-p01), that are critical for the fatigue structural design, are strongly extended in presence of surface waves.
-Indeed, in f04A2, the three load ranges are 5.7 to 6.7 times higher than without waves (Table 2).
-That range increase goes along with extreme values breaking by +41 % for C_x and C{My} and by +87 % for C_z in f04A2 compared to f00A0, which is also critical for the structural design.
-On the other hand, the 3 other load components are less affected by the presence of surface waves propagating collinearly against the current direction.
-It is of interest to notice that the C_x and C{My} ranges are more than 40 % higher in irregular waves than in regular ones, although Figure 7 revealed higher standard deviations with the regular wave case.
-That result is due to a difference of load distribution for these three components between the regular wave case, with 2 PDF modes, and the irregular wave case, with a single PDF mode.
-The difference of load distribution mimics the difference of velocity distribution between the two cases (Figure 6), which indicates a strong correlation between the wave-induced velocity fluctuations and the load fluctuations.
+The waves' direction is collinear with the current direction, which causes additional velocity fluctuation in the streamwise and the vertical direction (Figure 4).
+Therefore, the ranges of C_x , C_z and C{My} between the first and the last percentile (p99-p01) are strongly extended in the presence of surface waves (Figure 10).
+Indeed, the three load ranges are 5.7 to 6.7 times higher in f04A2 at λ_0 than without waves (Table 2).
+That range increase goes along with extreme values breaking by +41% for C_x and C{My} and by +87% for C_z in f04A2 compared to f00A0.
+Those results are critical for the structural design both in terms of fatigue and ultimate limit.
+On the other hand, the waves collinear with the current barely modify the transverse velocity v, so the three other load components are less affected by the presence of those surface waves.
+Furthermore, we notice that the C_x and C{My} ranges are more than 40% higher in irregular waves than in regular ones, although Figure 7 reveals higher standard deviations with the regular wave case.
+That result is due to the load distribution difference between the regular wave case, with two PDF modes, and the irregular wave case, with a single PDF mode.
+The difference of load distribution mimics the difference of velocity distribution between the two cases (Figure 6), which indicates a strong correlation between the wave-induced velocity fluctuation and the load fluctuation.